ShawkiS/Brainia-Ethereum-Curriculum/README.md

  - Understand the some of the Technical, Financial and policy challenges in the space.

 #### Sessions:
-Blockchain and Social Impact and the Challenges facing the space by [Robert Greenfield](https://www.linkedin.com/in/robtg4/) (CEO of Emerging Impact)
+Blockchain for Social Impact and the Challenges facing the space by [Robert Greenfield](https://www.linkedin.com/in/robtg4/) (CEO of Emerging Impact)

 ## #3 Week:
 #### Objectives: